-Thankfully, Snapseed lets you modify backgrounds of photos.
-What's more, it lets you remove certain objects from the background.
+Thankfully, you can change the background and remove objects of photos in Snapseed.
 While most of us usually use Snapseed to enhance the overall look of the image, what's surprising is that we can use the same tools to change the background.
 Though it's a time-taking process and requires a bit of patience, the end results are worth it.

 Note: Snapseed doesn't let you switch the background entirely.
 Instead, we'd have to use a combination of certain tools to change the background to give it an artistic look.